alminin/contactlistapp/README.md

 Client Contact List

-This App was built using the MEAN stack:
+This App was built using the MEAN stack: MongoDB, Express, AngularJS, NodeJS

-MongoDB
-Express
-AngularJS
-NodeJS